 Kristel van Kruisbergen

-Kristel studied Dutch Law at the Radboud University in Nijmegen.
-After her bachelor, she choose to specialize in European and international law by following the Master European Law at the Radboud University Nijmegen with a special focus on human rights and migration law.
+Kristel studied Dutch Law at Radboud University in Nijmegen.
+After completing her bachelor’s degree, she chose to specialise in European and international law by taking the Master European Law at Radboud University Nijmegen with a special focus on human rights and migration law.

-After her studies, she went to South-Africa (Cape Town) to gain experience at a human rights office, where she dealt with cases ranging from refugee law to criminal law.
-Subsequently she worked as a lecturer at the department of international and European law at the Radboud University Nijmegen, where she thought extensively on various topics of European law, such as general and substantive law, and international law.
+After completing her studies she worked in Cape Town, South Africa, and gained experience at a human rights office where she dealt with cases ranging from refugee law to criminal law.
+Subsequently she worked as a lecturer at the Department of International and European Law at Radboud University Nijmegen, where she taught extensively on various topics of European law, such as general and substantive law, and international law.

-Since September 2016 she joined the European law department at the Leiden University as a teaching and research staff member.
-Her teaching activities are in the field of (general and substantive) European law and the European Convention on Human Rights.
-Currently she is working on a proposal for a PhD-thesis concerning the rule of law and the protection of human rights in the Member States of the European Union.
+She has been working at the Department of European Law at Leiden University as a teaching and research staff member since September 2016.
+Her teaching activities are in the field of general and substantive European law and the European Convention on Human Rights.

 As of September 2018 she is writing a PhD - as a Meijers PhD grant recipient - on the principle of mutual trust and the respect for the rule of law in the European Union.
 She is affiliated with both the Europa Instituut and the Department of Criminal Law at Leiden University.
 Her supervisors are prof. dr. Rick Lawson and prof. dr. Jannemieke Ouwerkerk.

 No relevant ancillary activities